EnvisionIot/developer_bootcamp/Day2_Device_Connectivity_Management/lab_tutorial/readme.md

 ## Scenario

-Device Management Offering helps you quickly and securely connect devices to EnOS Cloud and start to transfer data, manage its lifecycle, and map the physical asset hierachy to the digital world.
+The first thing you start to do on an IoT platform is to connect your devices and data.
+This tutorial is the basic learning module you need to complete first.

+In the energy industry, monitoring the status of batteries during charging is common business scenario.
+Temperature is an important indicator of the battery status and safety.
+By connecting the smart battery devices into EnOS, you can ingest the real-time temperature data, configure alert settings to monitor the battery status, and control the state of the battery device.

-The scenario is as depicted in the following chart:
+The scenario is depicted in the following chart:

 ![](media/scenario_connect_alert.png)